Component overview of a typical Jenkins X installation

 Jenkins X is designed to make it simple for developers to work to DevOps principles and best practices.
+The approaches taken are based on the comprehensive research done for the book ACCELERATE: Building and Scaling High Performing Technology Organizations.
+You can read why we use Accelerate for the principles behind Jenkins X.

 “DevOps is a set of practices intended to reduce the time between committing a change to a system and the change being placed into normal production, while ensuring high quality.”